 Person-centred Counselling continues to be one of the most widely taught and used approaches in Counselling and has been adopted by many other professions.
 It can often split opinion on its worthiness as a stand-alone approach in Counselling but having been the first approach to use research in Counselling and still standing the test of time in today research, it looks favourable!!

 This is a very brief introduction to person-centred counselling.
 If you would like to read more articles on the approach or learn at a greater depth.
-Please view the rest of my posts on the person-centred approach.
+Please view the rest of my posts on the person-centred approach or my video explaining this (brief) introduction.